mattdailis/travelblog/index.md

 layout: default
 ---

+Click on the header at any point to return to this page.

 [//]: # "List of posts:"
 {% for post in site.posts %}
 <h3><a href="{{ site.baseurl }}{{ post.url }}">{{ post.title }}</a></h3>